hugobaiao/hugobaiao/README.md

 - 👨‍💻 Welcome!
 My name is Hugo Baião, I'm a Data Analyst based in Lisbon.
 This space is dedicated to showcase my data projects, be it either personal projects or projects that I work on in my day-to-day at my job (no confidential information here regarding any company, all work related projects will be showcased with 100% fictitious data).
 - Stay tuned for insightful data explorations and analyses!

+- <h2 align="left">About Me</h2>

+- I have a growing portfolio of projects that highlight my ability to turn raw data into meaningful insights.
+From dashboards to data visualizations, each project is a testament to my commitment to learning and improving in the field of data analysis.
+As mentioned, some of there projects have been created for and used in real work environments, so they are backed up in terms of real usability.
+- Feel free to explore and reach me if you have any enquiries.

 - 📫 How to reach me **hugoalvesbaiao@gmail.com**

 <h3 align="left">Connect with me:</h3>